Syria, neighbours to vaccinate 20 million children against polio

 Syria's immunisation rates have plummeted from more than 90 percent before the conflict to currently around 68 percent.

-"We're never going to know exactly how it arrived in Syria," Bari said.
+"We're never going to know how exactly how it arrived in Syria," Bari said.

-"We also know that adults tend to have much higher level of immunity already developed, so it is unlikely that adults brought this.
+"We also know that adults tend to have much higher level of immunity already developed, so it is unlikely that adults brought this it.
 It is more likely some other route."

-Children in unsanitary conditions are particularly vulnerable to infection with the polio virus, which spreads through faecal-oral transmission and contaminated food and water.
+Children in unsanitary conditions are particularly vulnerable to infection with the polio virus, which spreads trough faecal-oral transmission and contaminated food and water.

 The WHO said the vaccinations were vital in a region that had not seen polio for nearly a decade, but which in the last 12 months has detected the polio virus in sewage samples from Egypt, Israel, the West Bank and Gaza Strip.